BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Total 30 weeks pregnant weight gain should be about 18 to 25 pounds.
 If you’re pregnant with twins, you can expect to gain about 1.5 pounds per week in the second and third trimester.
 Fundal height—the distance from your pubic bone to the top of your uterus—should be around 28 to 32 centimeters.

 Worried about the weight gain?
 Don’t be.
 The extra pounds you’ve put on will act as reserves to help you breastfeed baby.
-There’s no need to agonize over them or to rush to take them off; it will have taken you nine months to put the weight on, and it will take at least that long to take it off.
+There’s no need to agonize over them or to rush to shed weight; it will have taken you nine months to put the weight on, and it will take at least that long to take it off.
 Do keep your eye on the scale, however, because sudden or drastic weight gain could be the sign of a serious pregnancy complication called preeclampsia, so you should notify your doctor right away if the number on your scale jumps higher than it usually does week to week.

 What is baby’s position at 30 weeks?

 During pregnancy at 30 weeks, baby’s position is most likely head down (although it’s okay if they’re not yet!).
-Your 30-week fetus is floating comfortably in about 1½ pints of amniotic fluid.
+Your 30-week fetus is floating comfortably in about one-and-a-half pints of amniotic fluid.
 It may seem cramped in there, but they still have room to move around.
 Over the upcoming weeks, your belly will grow even further past your rib cage to accommodate baby, but they’ll still get a little more crowded as you approach your due date.

 Tips for 30 Weeks Pregnant